anandojha/qmmmrebind/README.md

 Make sure to install these packages before running the QMMMReBind:

 * Gaussian16
-* TorsionDrive
-* Psi4

-## External Software Installation Instructions:
-* A new conda environment is recommended to run torsiondrive calculations.
-Please follow these steps in a terminal:
+* TorsionDrive & Psi4 : A new conda environment is recommended to run torsiondrive calculations through Psi4 QM engine.
+Following commands in the terminal can allow us to perform these calculations:
 ```bash
 conda create -n torsiondrive python=3.6 # create a new conda environment
 conda activate torsiondrive # activate torsiondrive environment